Business of Medicine

 Mandating COVID-19 Vaccinations: Practical Guidance

-As COVID-19 infections continue to rise throughout the United States, many healthcare organizations are faced with the difficult task of determining how to best protect their employees and patients.
-Both the American Hospital Association and the American Medical Association have recently suggested that healthcare organizations should consider issuing COVID-19 vaccination mandates for their employees to reduce infections among their employees and patients.
+As COVID-19 infections continue throughout the United States, many healthcare organizations are faced with the difficult task of determining how to best protect their employees and patients.
+Both the American Hospital Association and the American Medical Association have suggested that healthcare organizations should consider issuing COVID-19 vaccination mandates for their employees to reduce infections among their employees and patients.

 While many healthcare organizations want to mandate COVID-19 vaccines for their employees, some are reluctant to do so because they are unsure if such mandates are allowed.
 This article offers some guidance.